 Introduction to DOS

-Any operating system which runs from the hard disk drive is termed as Disk Operating System ( D.O.S ).
-This also refers to the specific family of disk operating system which is also known as MS-DOS or Microsoft disk operating system.
-Anything which commands and controls the computer’s hardware and its peripheral devices with control over the program and its functionality is known as the operating system.
-This operating system which runs through the hard disk is known as a disk operating system.
-For the very first time, It was made and introduced for IBM by Microsoft which was known as IBM PC DOS in the year 1981.
-List of DOS made from 1981 – 1998 are as follows :
+Any operating system which runs from the hard disk drive is termed a Disk Operating System ( D.O.S ).
+This also refers to the specific family of disk operating systems known as MS-DOS or Microsoft disk operating system.
+Anything that commands and controls the computer’s hardware and peripheral devices with control over the program, and its functionality is known as the operating system.
+This operating system which runs through the hard disk, is known as a disk operating system.
+For the first time, It was made and introduced for IBM by Microsoft, known as IBM PC DOS, in 1981.

 - IBM PC DOS – 1981